oyoboyo/columnist/README.md

 **an open source Next.js starter for columnists.**

-Far from just another blog starter, Columnist was designed for creators.
-Building on the exceptional DX of Next.js, the starter offers scalability and ease of use for writers and their readers.
+Building on the DX of Next.js the starter offers easy bootstrapping for savvy self-publishing writers.

 Get the latest documentation on our [Notion](https://www.notion.so/oyoboyo/Columnist-Documentation-v0-1-0-d1bf444a324843a29fdaab660102cd67).